15 Different Types of Goat Breeds for Meat

 Even though it is primarily a dairy breed, it has seen great success as one of the goat breeds for meat in the industry.

-8. Beetal Goats
+8. Beetal Goat

 Goats of the Beetal breed are a significant tropical breed that people patronize widely in India, Bangladesh, and Pakistan.

-Punjab is home to some of the world’s best-purebred goats.
+Punjab is home to some of the world’s best purebred goats.
 The goats have rounded faces and short, glossy coats on their bodies.

-9. Tennessee Woodenleg/ Fainting Goats
+9. Tennessee Woodenleg/ Fainting Goat

 These goat breeds for meat are popular for their ability to faint when startled, and people refer to them as stiff-legged goats.